Wednesday, July 31, 2013

 Yes, we must beware of the company we keep one of the endless life lessons drilled into us by Catholic education.
 Maria died of cancer a few years ago, and it hurt to learn that.
 Lisa has a Ph.D. in psychology, so I guess the adventure on the stairs didn’t undermine her character too much.

-I was the only one who remembered the time we were herded in the gymnasium/auditorium for a performance by a pair of opera singers.
+I was the only one who remembered the time we were herded into the gymnasium/auditorium for a performance by a pair of opera singers.
 Neither Susan nor Lisa even believed it had occurred until Diane, sitting nearby, confirmed my story.
-Lisa insisted she there had never been had never been introduced to an sort of culture in her entire eight years at Resurrection.
+Lisa insisted she had never been exposed to any sort of culture in her entire eight years at Resurrection.
 (The music we were forced to sing at children’s Mass was insipid.)
 Diane didn’t remember the opera itself, but I did: it was the one about the marriage proposal that keeps being interrupted by phone calls.
 It was only years later that I put a title to the performance The Telephone, by Gian Carlo Menotti.
 A better first exposure for kids, I suppose, than Götterdämmerung.

 All these years later, what I don’t remember is the accompaniment.
 Was it a recording or a live piano?